 In esophageal atresia, the esophagus narrows or comes to a blind end.
-Most newborns with esophageal atresia also have an abnormal connection between the esophagus and the windpipe (trachea) called tracheoesophageal fistula.
+It does not connect with the stomach as it normally should.
+A tracheoesophageal fistula is an abnormal connection between the esophagus and the trachea (which leads to the lungs).

-Surgery needs to be done soon to establish a normal connection between the esophagus and stomach and to close the connection between the esophagus and the trachea.
+Surgery needs to be done soon after birth to establish a normal connection between the esophagus and stomach and to close the fistula.

 Some complications may develop after surgery.
 Leakage and scar tissue at the site where the esophagus was reconnected are the most common problems.
 Many children have feeding difficulties.
 About half of children who have feeding difficulties develop gastroesophageal reflux Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
 Reflux may be caused by the infant’s position during feeding... read more (the backward movement of food and acid from the stomach into the esophagus), so doctors may give medications that suppress stomach acid to newborns who had esophageal atresia.
 If the medications do not control the reflux, a procedure called fundoplication is done.
 In fundoplication, the surgeon wraps the top of the stomach around the lower end of the esophagus to make that junction tighter and decrease reflux.